ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 - `nodeID` is the node ID of the validator being added.
 - `startTime` is the Unix time when the validator starts validating the Primary Network.
 - `endTime` is the Unix time when the validator stops validating the Primary Network (and staked AVAX is returned).
 - `stakeAmount` is the amount of nAVAX the validator is staking.
 - `rewardAddress` is the address the validator reward will go to, if there is one.
 - `delegationFeeRate` is the percent fee this validator charges when others delegate stake to them.
   Up to 4 decimal places allowed; additional decimal places are ignored.
 Must be between 0 and 100, inclusive.
 For example, if `delegationFeeRate` is `1.2345` and someone delegates to this validator, then when the delegation period is over, 1.2345% of the reward goes to the validator and the rest goes to the delegator.
 - `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 - `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 - `username` is the user that pays the transaction fee.
 - `password` is `username`‘s password.
 - `txID` is the transaction ID

-#### **Example Call**
+**Example Call:**

 In this example, we use shell command `date` to compute Unix times 10 minutes and 2 days in the future.
 (Note: If you’re on a Mac, replace `$(date` with `$(gdate`.
 If you don’t have `gdate` installed, do `brew install coreutils`.)

 ```sh
 curl -X POST --data '{